 Just like any business, a utility’s customers are the reason it exists.
-Not only does the utility need customers, it needs customers who are willing to pay a sustainable price for water to enable the system to provide quality service over the long-term.
-It is important for board members to familiarize themselves with customer service goals, policies and communication strategies.
+Not only does the utility need customers, but it also needs customers who are willing to pay a sustainable price for water to enable the system to provide quality service over the long term.
+It is important for board members to familiarize themselves with customer service goals, policies, and communication strategies.
 Level of service agreements outline what aspect of community water is important to customers, and how the utility is planning and tracking these service goals.

 Another important consideration related to customer service is communicating with customers.
 Are there strategies in place for working with the media in times of emergency?
 Who from the water utility is the official public spokesperson?
 How is social media handled?
 Communication with customers should be a two-way street.
 The board should tell customers what services are being provided, but also listen to the customers about what services they desire, and what channels of communication they prefer.

 3. Short-Term & Long-Term Planning Initiatives

 Managing a water utility is expensive and extensive.
 Just like managing our personal finances and assets, we must be constantly planning for short-term and long-term needs.
 Unfortunately, there is no way to achieve everything a water system wants with a limited budget, however, there is a way to properly manage planning in order to leverage maximum benefit to the utility within available funding.
 This process is called asset management, and utilizing this method of utility planning helps the board and utility make better-informed decisions about where, how, when and on what projects to spend money.
 Successful asset management programs must have support and input from all levels of utility staff, but more importantly, board members need to thoroughly understand the utility’s asset management plan, so that they can support the utility with informed managerial and financial decisions.